vincentntang/vincentntang.com/content/posts/20220722-calendar-planning/index.md

 ## Summary

 The hardest lesson I've learned while running Tampa Devs is how to do it consistently without burning myself out.
-It's easy to host one event, but hosting over a dozen in a year is gruesome and people often don't realize the burden it takes on you.
+It's easy to host one event, but hosting over a dozen in a year takes a toll on you

 I plan things out about 3-6 months in advance.
 Getting a venue, a sponsor, a speaker takes time and energy as well to communicate back and forth.
 I wrote a blog post about [retaining talent by creating ownership](https://www.vincentntang.com/retaining-talent-by-creating-ownership/), and the core principle is transparency.